alibaba/freeline/README.md

 If you have a complex project structure, you may need to use freeline DSL to customize your build process.
 For more details about freeline DSL, see [Freeline DSL References](https://github.com/alibaba/freeline/wiki/Freeline-DSL-References).

+for the first time ，you should run './gradlew initFreeline -Pmirror' to download freeline.

 ## Usage
 You can install freeline plugin in Android Studio for quick usage.